ldelbel/Ruby_capstone/README.md

 Remember to type the path relative to where main.rb is.

+To run the linter on our example, use ruby main.rb example.rb (when inside bin/)

 ## 🛠 Testing <a name = "testing"></a>

 - run bundle exec rspec